 The Bloody Past Of Bangladesh

 Here’s something I bet you didn’t know: Bangladesh, India, and Pakistan used to all be the same country.
 But following the withdrawal of the British in 1947, the region was divided into 2 countries: India and Pakistan.
 Bangladesh was known as “East Pakistan.”
 Here's a interesting animation showing the evolution of British India into its modern-day borders from Al Jazeera.
 It was not until the Bangladesh Liberation War ended in 1971 that Bangladesh became a country, but their freedom came with a cost.

 Before Pakistan left Bangladesh, they not only committed genocide against the Bangladeshis, but also carried out a long campaign of systematic rape.
 It is estimated that Pakistani soldiers raped more than 400,000 women, and murdered as many 3,000,000 civilians.
 However, Pakistan estimates the death toll to be less than 300,000.
 (Like, of course they do).

 Genocide is obviously a terrible thing, but the effects of this particular genocide were much more far-reaching than what meets the eye.
 The Pakistani military chose their victims strategically.
 Similar to what the Khmer Rouge did in Cambodia, Pakistan targeted only those who were educated.
-When the mass murder of a country’s intelligentsia occurs, the effect is that the “reset” button, because knowledge is being lost.
+When the mass murder of a country’s intelligentsia occurs, the effect is similar to pressing the“reset” button, because knowledge is being lost.
 Engineering, Medicine, Government—these are things that require eduction and experience.
 So when the dust settles and it's time to start rebuilding, none of the uneducated people remaining know where or how to start.
 Would you?
 Rebuilding after this kind of tragedy can be a daunting undertaking, usually taking generations.